Humare Ram: Performances

+Humare Ram has been performed in over 450 different shows since its premiere in January 2024.
+The play premiered 25–28 January 2024, with seven shows at the Kamani Auditorium in New Delhi.
+The play has been shown at Mumbai in several theatres including the Jamshed Bhabha Theatre, the National Centre for the Performing Arts, and the Nita Mukesh Ambani Cultural Centre.
+The international debut of the play was at the Dubai Opera, 14–17 August 2025.

 Reception

-Coverage in Indian media described the production’s large-scale staging and digital backdrops, and highlighted Ashutosh Rana’s portrayal of Ravan.
-India Today profiled the show’s structure and audience response in November 2024, while The Statesman previewed Kolkata performances in May 2025, noting the show’s original songs and staging scale.
-Ahead of the Dubai Opera run, The National (UAE) described the production as a “hit” making its international debut.
+Coverage in Indian media described the production's large-scale staging and digital backdrops, and highlighted Ashutosh Rana's portrayal of Ravan.
+India Today profiled the show's structure and audience response in November 2024, while The Statesman previewed Kolkata performances in May 2025, noting the show's original songs and staging scale.
+Ahead of the Dubai Opera run, The National (UAE) described the production as a "hit" making its international debut.